0ld-h3ad/DarkMatters-Fall2019/README.md

 **Reading:** [Simone Browne, "B®anding Blackness"](/DarkMatters-OntheSurveillanceofBlackness_SimoneBrowne.pdf) from [*Dark Matters: On the Surveillance of Blackness*](https://www.amazon.com/Dark-Matters-Surveillance-Simone-Browne/dp/0822359383)

-**Before Class:** Please submit a revised draft of your essay/images to the [Zine-Draft folder](https://paper.dropbox.com/folder/show/Zine-Draft-e.1gg8YzoPEhbTkrhvQwJ2zzxYCD5gXoGlqT56bmu2bkHaQvtSVnqU) on Dropbox Paper by midnight the day before class.
-Nabil and American will provide feedback.
+**Before Class:** Please submit a revised draft of your essay/images to the [Zine-Draft folder]() on Dropbox Paper by midnight the day before class.

 ## Week 7 - Intro to Carceral Capitalism ##
 **Tuesday Nov 12, 10 AM**